xoeye/xoto3/xoto3/dynamodb/write_versioned/README.md

 builder can be composed with any other in whatever logical order is necessary.

+This API provides partial-application-by-default, because that makes certain use cases much cleaner to express.
+This means that you'll be writing things like `table.get(key)(transaction)` instead of `table.get(key, transaction)`, i.e. using more parentheses rather than commas.

 ### put unless exists

 As a simple but non-trivial example, you can perform a put-unless-exists like so: